-• = Course available through Distance Learning (see page 43).
-DATA ENTRY (Designed Skill Set)
+\blacksquare = Course available through Distance Learning (see page 47).
+OFFICE ADMINISTRATION (OFFICE TECHNOLOGY CONCENTRATION) DEGREE AND CERTIFICATE

-A Designed Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
-Application for a Designed Skill Set may be made within the department upon completion of the coursework.
-Description The Data Entry Designed Skill Set develops speed and accuracy for computer data entry positions.
+$[\]blacksquare$ = Course available through Distance Learning (see page 47).
+A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
+Application for a Skill Set may be made within the department upon completion of the coursework.
+Administrative Office Management (Skill Set) The Administrative Office Management Skill Set was designed for individuals who have experience as an administrative assistant or similar position and are interested in moving into office management.
+A minimum of five years office experience or an associate of applied science degree in Office Administration is required.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Students need to have basic computer skills.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).